 Touch has been used for years as a tool for players to learn some of the fundamentals of the game and as a warm up or cool down activity.
 It is now a format in its own right with masses of flexibility for teachers and students themselves to pick up and run with!

-For schools it provides a chance to play the game at any time of year – but especially in the sunshine – for young people turned off by the contact element of the traditional game.
-The new Touch Rugby programme is available in schools and specifically aimed at Year 11 and above to encourage this group focussed on their academic studies to continue to be physically active.
-By choosing this fun, flexible and informal activity, they are able to play at a time to suit their studies with the minimum of training and organisation required.
+In schools it provides a chance to play the game at any time of year – but especially in the sunshine – for young people turned off by the contact element of the traditional game.
+The new O2 Touch programme is available in schools and specifically aimed at Year 11 and above to encourage this group focused on their academic studies to continue to be physically active.
+By choosing this fun, flexible and informal activity, they are able to play at a time to suit them working around their studies with a minimum of training and organisation required.